Frequently Asked Questions

 I cannot afford to pay the $35 registration fee all at once, can my child still participate?

 Please contact us and we can work out a flexible payment plan.

-Depending on enrollment, there may be up to 30 children in the pool, each with their own instructor.
+Depending on enrolment, there may be up to 30 children in the pool, each with their own instructor.

 Yes!
 Please make donations payable to SWAM Canada and we will issue a non-tax deductible receipt.
 At the moment we are only able to accept donations in person, although we are hard at work on an online donation system.

 Do you accept VISA, Interact?